Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2021

+* **Liftoff: Elon Musk and the Desperate Early Days That Launched SpaceX** by *Eric Berger*
+> Engaging read to learn more about the founding phase of SpaceX and the efforts that went into putting the Falcon1 rocket into orbit.
+The author narrates the crazy journey that the company took to disrupt the entire aerospace industry.
 * **The Open Society and Its Enemies** by *Karl Popper*
 > I find it very hard to write a short and concise summary of this book, so you may want to consult other [resources](https://en.wikipedia.org/wiki/The_Open_Society_and_Its_Enemies) if you would like to learn more about it.
 In general, the book deals with the role of historicism and reflects critically on the thoughts of Plato, Marx and Hegel.
 * **Doing Good Better** by *William MacAskill*